apprunjs/apprun-docs/docs/cli-in-console.md

   else window['_apprun-help'][1]();
 }
 ```
-It has an extensive architecture.
+It has extensive architecture.
 We create the AppRun commands in the *window* object.
 The AppRun command is a tuple that includes the description of the command and the implementation function of the command.
-E.g. the help command look like this:
+E.g., the help command looks like this:

 ```js
 window['_apprun-help'] = ['', () => {